neil-edelman/boxes/readme.md

 <code>typedef const char *(*<strong>&lt;PT&gt;key_fn</strong>)(const &lt;PT&gt;type *);</code>

 Responsible for picking out the null\-terminated string\.
-Modifying the string while in any trie causes the trie to go into an undefined state\.
+Modifying the string key in the original [&lt;PT&gt;type](#user-content-typedef-245060ab) while in any trie causes the entire trie to go into an undefined state\.